great-northern-diver/loon/website/md/learn_bind.md

 Visual items have tags.
 It is possible to add user defined tags with the `tag` state for the relative object (i.e. plot and layer).
-There are, however, also rags that we use which are listed in the table below.
+There are, however, also tags that we use which are listed in the table below.

 * **Note:** numbers are not valid tags!
 Tags must start with a alphabetic character.

-It is possible to output all tags interactively when entering a visual item as follows
+It is possible to query the item tags interactively with a mouse button press on an item as follows

 <R>